stariy95/cayenne-website-demo/README.md

 **TODO**: apache `gitpubsub` should be setup in order actual content sync to happen.

 *NOTE*: This process can be automated by Jenkins.
 It can run publish on every commit to `master`.
-But at first better prefer manual publishing.
+But at first is is better to use manual publishing.

 ## CMS guide